CloudLabsAI-Azure/Azure-Well-Architected-Framework/05-Exercise-5-Security.md

    ![](./media/ex5-task4-08.png)

 **Data sovereignty**

-   **Data sovereignty** is a corporate or government standard that makes your data to reside within a certain country usually within the country where your corporation resides. in this task we will be using azure policy to implement the data sovereignty.

 11. Type **policy** in the search box located on the top of the Azure Portal page and click on it.